hoangsonww/The-StickyNotes-App/README.md

 ## Overview

 The StickyNotes App is a dynamic, user-friendly web application that allows users to create, edit, manage, and organize sticky notes with ease.
 Created by Son (David) Nguyen in 2023, the app features a variety of functionalities including voice note recording, color customization, tagging, and more, making it a versatile tool for personal or professional use.
+Additionally, the mobile app version of the app is currently in development with Apache Cordova and React Native and will be released in the near future!

 ## Features